johnaziz57/template-antlr-rules/Readme.md

 # TODO

+- [ ] Handle commas at the end of a value
+- [ ] Handle math helper without double quotes
 - [ ] Test arrays
 - [ ] Handle `unless`
 - [ ] This case is not working.
 The problem is with "+"